numpy/numpy/doc/source/dev/howto-docs.rst

 data (provided they are appropriately licensed and available).
 This makes the material more engaging for readers, and choosing the right data can add pedagogical value to your content.

+*Note: currently we cannot easily use data in other packages (except, e.g., from SciPy or Matplotlib).
+We plan to create a dedicated datasets package, but that's not ready yet - please discuss with us if you have data sources in mind.*

 Creating new content
 --------------------